8 Years of Generosity: Celebrating Givelify’s Mobile Giving Community

 As we celebrate our anniversary, I still feel the same joy, humility, and so much inspiration from the community of people that give and the good that organizations put into the world.

 A proverb says, “If you want to go fast, go alone.
 If you want to go far, go together.”
 I am proud to say that our giving community has accomplished more good together.

 How it started

-We’re honored that so many organizations and donors chose Givelify as their preferred online and mobile giving platform.
-The pandemic provided all of us at Givelify with the clarity of focus we needed to help people become the most generous version of themselves, which drives everything that we do.
+We’re honored that many organizations and donors chose Givelify as their preferred online and mobile giving platform.
+The pandemic provided all of us at Givelify with the clarity of focus we needed to help people become the most generous version of themselves, which drives everything we do.